 With all of the newly-found free time on my hands, I decided to put some of my energy into cooking and baking with new recipes and internet-touted hacks.
-I tried getting on the sourdough train and learned the hard way that, yes, you really do need a dutch oven to make good sourdough.
-I learned methods for making desserts dairy-free for my intensely lactose intolerant boyfriend.
-My homemade pizza dough game was upped by letting it rest overnight so it doesn’t tear.
+I learned the hard way that, yes, you do need a Dutch oven to make good sourdough bread..
+I discovered methods for making desserts dairy-free for my intensely lactose intolerant boyfriend.
+My homemade pizza dough game was upped when I started using whole wheat flour.

 But, the single best cooking hack I discovered was with vegetable broth.

 Yes, vegetable broth is super easy to make, and it’s not the first time I’ve done it – many of you have probably done it as well.
-I’ve always preferred this cheaper, if more time-consuming method than paying $4 for a single carton of broth.
-However, I always felt guilty about throwing away entire vegetables after letting them boil for broth.
-That is, until I figured out this hack.
+I’ve always preferred this cheaper, if more time-consuming method than paying $4 for a single carton.
+However, I always felt guilty about wasting whole vegetables I threw away after using them for a batch — that is, until I figured out this ingenious hack.

 Instead of using fresh vegetables, I keep a freezer bag full of vegetable scraps and freeze them until I have enough to make broth.